This post describes how to turn remote desktop sharing in Ubuntu Linux on or off.

 Next, click on Sharing to open the panel.

-Next, click Remote Desktop tile as highlighted below.
+Next, click the Remote Desktop tile, as highlighted below.

-To let others, view your desktop, set the Remote Desktop switch to on.
-This means that other people will be able to attempt to connect to your computer and view what’s on your screen.
+To let others view your Desktop, set the Remote Desktop switch to on.
+This means that other people can attempt to connect to your computer and view what’s on your screen.

-The Authentication section displays the login credentials to be used in the client software on the connecting device
+The Authentication section displays the login credentials used in the client software on the connecting device.

 You can use the suggested password or enter your own in the Password field.

 How to connect to Ubuntu Desktop via Remote Desktop Connections

 On a Windows machine, open the Remote Desktop Connections app.
 Then type in your Ubuntu Linux machine hostname or IP address.